 “In a time of crisis, whatever that may be, war or extreme climate change, they could be our lifeline”.

-“I don’t think you will manage to ensure food security and tackle climate change without the insurance of seeds in the Vault”, she said.
+“I don’t think you will manage to ensure food security and tackle climate change without the insurance of seeds in the Vault”.

 Flying back to Lebanon today, Michael and his team left Svalbard having shared an important message for the future.